oshockley/Professional-README-Generator/README.md

 Contributor is JavaScript

 ## Tests
-Use node index.js in the package.json file for testing.
+Use node index.js in the open intergrated terminal.

 ## Walkthrough
 This is the Walkthrough Video for the generator